stoeps13/connections-doc/source/admin/admin/t_admin_common_remove_help_books.md

     [app\_server\_root](../plan/i_ovr_r_directory_conventions.md)\profiles\dm_profile_root\bin
     ```

+    !!! note
-    **Note:** You must start the client from this directory or subsequent commands that you try to run will not execute properly.
+    You must start the client from this directory or subsequent commands that you try to run will not execute properly.
 See *Starting the wsadmin client* for more details.

 2. Enter the following command to access the HCL Connections configuration files: